ferdon-inc/styleguide/lokahi/index.md

 7. If you want to use some [Extra API functions](#add-extra-api-function) to execute once you deploy the contract, click the \[Add Extra API\] button and type one API function that you want to use.
 8. Click the \[Save\] button, the content inside that textbox has been saved.
 After opening the "Edit Expression" screen again, the content is still there.
 9. Once you click on the "Help Center" button, a "Help Center" dialog appears that has a "Search" frame and a content which recommends about The Expressions, Writing Expressions, adn Common Functions.
-Once entered in the "Search" frame, it appears another contents about Function, logital Operator, Constant Variable, Mathematical Operator, Comparison Operator, Variable.
+Once entered in the "Search" frame, it appears another contents about Function, logical Operator, Constant Variable, Mathematical Operator, Comparison Operator, Variable.

 Attention: If you do not have any condition in the "Edit Expression" screen, it still returns a response that the messages belong to "Unit" Type.